Updated: Jun 28

-France is famous for it's lavender.
-The main lavender fields are found in and around Provence and flowering season in the lowlands are mid June to mid July.
+France is well-known for it's lavender.
+The main lavender fields are in and around Provence, and flowering season in the lowlands are mid-June to mid-July.
 Harvest is the beginning of August, so plan for 2021.

 If you haven’t got a lot of time to explore all of Provence, some of the best and most scenic, lavender fields can be found in Valensole.
-Being at a medium altitude, its fields are generally harvested in late July.
+Being at a medium altitude, the season is earlier, and the fields are harvested in late July.
 Valensole is a lovely village and a great place to base yourself for a few days.
 It also hosts a famous lavender festival and sits on a scenic plateau on the eastern edge of Luberon.

-Notre-Dame de Senanque is a must see in Provence in lavender season.
+Notre-Dame de Senanque is a must-see in Provence in lavender season.
 It is a Cistercian abbey near the hilltop village of Gordes in Vaucluse-en-Provence.
-The Abbey was founded in 1148 by Cistercian monks and is a interesting visit all by itself, made better by the surrounding lavender fields.
+Founded in 1148 by Cistercian monks, the abbey is an interesting visit all by itself, enhanced by the surrounding lavender fields.
 The abbey is a working monastery, so welcomed visitors reminded that it is not a tourist attraction.
 Visitors must be respectful and must be mindful of photography and silence during church services.
-The fields can get pretty busy, so get their early to avoid crowds.
+The fields can get pretty busy, so get there early to avoid crowds.

 The Museum of Lavender is in the charming dry stone village of Cabrieres d’Avignon.
 It is a great place to learn the history of lavender farming and production.
 They also have information on the distillery process and the manufacture of lavender products.
-From July to August, the museum showpieces Provence lavender distillation techniques from the early 1900’s using a traditional open flame still.
-The also have a shop where their own range of natural cosmetics and essential oils.
+From July to August, the museum showpieces Provence lavender distillation techniques from the early 1900s using a traditional open flame still.
+The also have a shop where they sell their range of natural cosmetics and essential oils.

 180 Bell Bottom Road